The Wood: Soundtrack

 A soundtrack was released on July 13, 1999, by Jive Records featuring rap and R&B music.
 The soundtrack found great success, peaking at number 16 on the Billboard 200 and 2 on the Top R&B/Hip-Hop Albums.
 The album was certified gold by the RIAA on August 25, 1999.

 Television series

 In August 2021, Showtime gave a pilot order to a television series adaptation of the film.
-The project will produced by Paramount Television Studios.
-Justin Hillian will write and Famuyiwa will direct the pilot.
+The project was set to be produced by Paramount Television Studios, with Justin Hillian writing and Famuyiwa directing the pilot.
+In April 2023, Showtime announced the network would not be moving forward with the series.